BitcoinDesign/Guide/guide/payments/transactions.md

 In a Bitcoin wallet, funds are often not held in a single address, but more commonly in one address per transaction where you previously received bitcoin.
 When you are creating a transaction you need to specify which of your addresses you would like to use to fund it.
 If you need to spend more than what a single address holds, you can specify several.
 These are called *inputs* to the transaction.

-Likewise, you need to specify the destination address, or addresses for the transaction.
+Likewise, you need to specify the destination address or addresses for the transaction.
 These are called *outputs*. should there be more bitcoin in the inputs than are needed for the payment, a new address will be created in your wallet for the remaining change, often called a *change output*.

 ### Transaction fee

-Every transaction needs to pay a fee to incentivise miners to include it in a block.
+Every transaction needs to pay a fee to incentivize miners to include it in a block.
 There is no fixed fee for making a transaction as it depends on the amount of data it includes, the amount of other transactions that are trying to get verified, and how much each submitter is prepared to pay.
 Miners typically pick the transactions that will earn them the highest reward to include in a block.

 Blocks are also limited in size and new ones are created every 10 minutes on average.
-This means that if you want a transaction to be confirmed in the next block you might have to pay a relativly high price.
+This means that if you want a transaction to be confirmed in the next block you might have to pay a relatively high price.